Lizaveta-F/Cost_of_living_across_countries/README.md

 --Average cost of rent 1bedroom apartment in the city centre with utilities and internet ranges from 145$ in Bangladesh to 3663$ in Bermuda.

---At the same time the percentage in net salary which each person should give for paying utilities for ~40-45m2 flat varies from 1% in Fiji to 51% in Cuba, which means that countries with higher salaries pay less in percentage for utilities than those who earn less.
+--At the same time the percentage in net salary which each person should give for paying utilities for ~40-45m2 flat varies from 2,27% in Bermuda to 51% in Cuba, which means that countries with higher salaries pay less in percentage for utilities than those who earn less.

 --It is interesting fact that people in South Africa can save up for 2 years to buy a 40m2 flat outside the centre if they put all they monthly salary to flat savings.